domoszlai/purescript-bigcanvas/experiment/README.md

 # The BigCanvas experiment

-This is the expirement I conductod to find out how could the BigCanvas PureScript module implemented.
+This is the expirement I conducted to find out how could the BigCanvas PureScript module implemented.
 For explanation, please read the original article at http://dlacko.org/blog/2018/03/16/purescript-canvas-event-handling-with-state/.

 The sample code can be compiled like this (from the root folder):